dagbdagb/ipam2lnms/README.md

 The script runs in 'dummy' mode unless you add the '-c' switch.
 When adding the '-c' switch, the script is silent save for db connection errors.
+This means that hosts whose SNMP credentials are not the same as in LibreNMS config.php, or hosts which are down or unreachable will fail silently.

 Add '-v' for slightly more verbose output.

+I do not currently handle all options of the addhost.php script.
+In particular, hosts must respond to SNMP to be added.

+I will handle the -f, -b and -P switches later.

 ```
 # ./ipam2lnms.py --help